ucsp09/CHTML/README.md

                      return 0;
               }
        5.View the test.cpp file in test folder for further clarity.
-       6.A html file will be automatically created in your folder.Open it with any web browser.
+       6.Use dump(filename) to dump the code to a html file.Open it with any web browser.
        7.For list of functions available view the api.md in api folder.